 income tax (i.e. by applying tax rate of 30% (25% in case turnover is

 upto Rs.
-400 crores) plus cess after claiming various exemptions and
+400 crores) plus surcharge (if any) plus cess after claiming various exemptions and

 deductions)